UbiquityRobotics/learn/doing_more/ur50_lidar_setup_noetic.md

 **This tutorial works only with magni_robot branch: [noetic-devel](https://github.com/UbiquityRobotics/magni_robot/tree/noetic-devel/)**

-In this document it is described how to set up the LS301 lidar on the Magni.
+In this document it is described how to set up the ur50 lidar on the Magni.

-It is assumed that the LS lidar is already mounted and the network is setup following tutorial [Setting up magni-default lidar](/learn/doing_more/ls_lidar_setup_common.md)
+It is assumed that the ur50 lidar is already mounted and the network is setup following tutorial [Setting up magni-default lidar](/learn/doing_more/ur50_lidar_setup_common.md)

 # Setup to work with RaspberryPi